oUesio/INS-app/README.md

 # Real-time implementation of a foot-mounted Inertial Navigation System (INS)

 A real-time implementation of a foot-mounted Inertial Navigation System adapted from [PyShoe](https://github.com/utiasSTARS/pyshoe).
 This project uses a PyQt6-based application to collect and process IMU data into state estimates, which are displayed in real-time.
+The data receiver is adapted from example receive code from the MT SDK located in the MT Software Suite 2022.
 Stance Phase Optimal Detection (SHOE) zero-velocity detector and Extended Kalman Filter (EKF) are used for accurate state estimation.

 ![Live Plot](results/GUI.png)